 In 2012, an estimated 23.9 million people aged 12 and older were current illicit drug users in the US.
 Approximately 10.3 million people or 3.9% of the population aged 12 and older reported driving under the influence of illicit drugs during the past year.
-There are types of illicit drugs used by persons 12 and older such as marijuana psychotherapeutic, cocaine, hallucinogens, inhalants and heroin.
+There are types of illicit drugs used by persons 12 and older such as marijuana psychotherapeutic, cocaine, hallucinogens, inhalants, and heroin.

-Treatments for drug abuse can begin only when the substance abuser accepts that the problem exists and agrees to stop using.
+Treatments for drug abuse can begin only when the substance abuser accepts that the problem exists and agrees to stop using it.
 He or she must understand that drug abuse is curable and must be motivated to change.
 The goal of treatment for drug abuse is abstinence.
 Among drug abusers, the combination of good health, social support, and motivation can greatly increase the likelihood of sobriety.